Art8y11/YTDownloader/README.md

 ## Features 🚀

-**English:**
 - 📥 Download YouTube videos with audio
-- 💻 Simple Flask web interface
+- 💻 Simple interface
 - 🗂️ Saves files in a `downloads` folder

-**Português:**
-- 📥 Baixa vídeos do YouTube com áudio
-- 💻 Interface web simples com Flask
-- 🗂️ Salva arquivos na pasta `downloads`

 ---

 ## How to use ⚙️

-**English:**
-1. Clone the repository
-2. Install dependencies: `pip install -r requirements.txt`
-3. Run the app: `python app.py`
-4. Open your browser at [http://127.0.0.1:5000](http://127.0.0.1:5000)
-5. Paste the YouTube link and download!

-**Português:**
-1. Clone o repositório
-2. Instale as dependências: `pip install -r requirements.txt`
-3. Rode o app: `python app.py`
-4. Abra o navegador em [http://127.0.0.1:5000](http://127.0.0.1:5000)
-5. Cole o link do YouTube e baixe!
+**Just run the executable:**
+- On Windows, double-click the `YTDownloader.exe` file to start the app.
+- The app will download videos automatically when you provide the link.

 ---

 ## License 📄

-**English:**
 This project is licensed under the MIT License.

-**Português:**
-Este projeto está licenciado sob a licença MIT.